 The fellowship is for twelve months.
 The program will match 50 percent of the fellow’s base salary for the academic year (up to a maximum of $80,000 for the year) as well as provide modest assistance for moving expenses for those who need to relocate for the fellowship.
 Fellows are considered independent contractors rather than employees of CFR and are not eligible for employment benefits, including health insurance.
 No indirect costs can be deducted from the stipend award.

 CFR will assist selected fellows in finding a suitable placement for their fellowship year.
 CFR cannot guarantee placement at any particular agency, office, or organization.

 Eligible applicants must be a U.S. citizen and have tenure at a U.S. college or university whose research and teaching are connected to international peace and security.
 Applicants must hold a PhD and have a prearranged sabbatical with their university.
 Preference is given to candidates with no significant work experience in the U.S. government or with an international organization, and who have never received a CFR fellowship.

 CFR has a longstanding commitment to making the foreign policy community in the United States more representative of American society as a whole and actively seeks fellowship candidates from diverse backgrounds.

 How to Apply

-Interested candidates who meet the program’s eligibility requirements can apply online between October 3 and October 31, 2022.
+Interested candidates who meet the program’s eligibility requirements can apply online now through October 31, 2023 at the link below.